SoVRHere/TheForceEngineVR/TheForceEngine/Documentation/markdown/TheForceEngineManual.md

 **Custom fonts**
 Custom fonts in TrueType (.ttf) format can be added to the **`Fonts`** directory in your TFE install directory (e.g. **`C:\TheForceEngine\Fonts`**) or in the TFE documents directory (e.g. **`C:\Users\UserName\Documents\TheForceEngine\Fonts`** on Windows).
 Unicode character sets are supported.

+## VR
+You can start VR version by launching **TheForceEngineVR.exe**.
+If VR is not initialized for some reason the game is switched to non-VR mode, in that case see **`<Documents>\TheForceEngine\the_force_engine_log.txt`** for more details.
+### VR version compatibility with the original
+The VR version is integrated into original source codes so all original features (including mods) are supported in VR version too (with small exception in rendering setting, see bellow).
+Both non-VR version(**TheForceEngine.exe**) & VR version(**TheForceEngineVR.exe**) share the same settings file, the VR version overrides some settings to VR compatible values so when you start non-VR version again after running VR version you may have to set some settings again - VR version always runs using hardware renderer in true color with cylinder sky mode.
+Save files are compatible so you can start playing in VR with your latest save.
+You can use **Enhanced Assets** from Dark Forces Remaster.
+### Additional command line options
+**--novr** run non-VR version so you can play both versions with single executable **--vrResetSettings** reset VR settings to theirs default values, do not forget to remove this option when not needed **--load <save file name>.tfe** load any save file on start up e.g. --load save003.tfe